Hampden County Court Records

 Wills and Estate Administration

-Once a will is admitted to probate, it becomes part of the public record and may be inspected or copied at the register’s office.
+Once a will is admitted to probate, it becomes part of the public record and can be inspected or copied at the register's office.
 Estate inventories, accounts, and closing statements filed by the personal representative are also accessible.
 Copies follow the standard fee structure of $2.50 per page for attested copies.
 Checks should be made payable to the Commonwealth of Massachusetts.